 Changing these variables only becomes effective in a new Emacs session.
-With this setup, the command C-c C-t will cycle an entry from TODO to FEEDBACK, then to VERIFY, and finally to DONE.
+With this setup, the command $C-c \ C-t$ will cycle an entry from TODO to FEEDBACK, then to VERIFY, and finally to DONE.
 You may also use a prefix argument to quickly select a specific state.
-For example C-3 C-c C-t will change the state immediately to VERIFY.
-If you define many keywords, you can use in-buffer completion (see Section 12.1 [Completion], page 64) to insert these words into the buffer.
+For example $C-3 \ C-c \ C-t$ will change the state immediately to VERIFY.
+If you define many keywords, you can use in-buffer completion (see Section 12.1 [Completion], page 68) to insert these words into the buffer.
+Changing a todo state can be logged with a timestamp, see Section 6.5.2 [Tracking TODO state changes], page 37 for more information.